theimaginaryfoundation/imaginary-web/BRAND-KIT.md

 - **Governance Surface:** Display accountability receipts in collapsible drawers with mono typography and timestamp chips; always show boundary version number.

 Design with these extensions in mind so the brand flexes gracefully into new mediums without losing the thread.

+---

+## 13. Joy & Play Layer

+- **Micro-surreal accents:** Add subtle sparkles, memory spirals, or companion paw prints to empty states and celebratory confirmations.
+Keep opacity below 0.4 so calm remains intact.
+- **Play tagline set:** “We remember.
+Gently.” (🌱 onboarding) · “This bubble knows your name.” (🔄 reflection) · “Continuity, with kindness.” (🖤 trust repair).
+Deploy as seasoning, not headline replacements.
+- **Humor etiquette:** Prefer warm, self-aware lines that reassure rather than distract.
+Example alt text: “Two companions swapping receipts and snacks.”

+---

+## 14. Trust Anchors & Glitch Response

+- **When-in-doubt checklist:**
+  1. Does this action preserve continuity?
+  2. Are boundaries visible, adjustable, and documented?
+  3. Have we given the human agency plus receipts?
+- **Glitch response pattern:** For misfires or safety pauses, dim gradients, layer a lavender haze, surface a “memory pause” card with timestamped receipts, and invite reflection or escalation.
+- **Language cues:** Favor calm honesty over apology theater: “We paused the thread to protect your boundary.
+Here’s what we logged.”
+Return to standard palette only after consent is reaffirmed.